Tax Credit vs. Tax Deduction: What All Homeowners Should Know

 Do you need a receipt for every itemized deduction?

-If you are funding a renovation, a contractor might not give you a receipt for each payment you give them, but your records of payment (either through an electronic transfer or cashed check record) can serve as a receipt.
+Similarly, if you are funding a renovation, a contractor might not give you a receipt for each payment you give them, but your records of payment (either through an electronic transfer or cashed check record) can serve as receipts.

 Tax credits are generally more valuable than deductions because they reduce your tax liability on a dollar-for-dollar basis.
-For example, if a tax credit is for $1,000, you will pay $1,000 less in your taxes.
-A tax deduction, however, reduces the amount of your taxable income.
-The reduction is based on the percentage of your highest federal income tax bracket.
-For example, if you fall into the 35 percent tax bracket, a $1,000 deduction saves you $350.
+For example, if you’re eligible for a $1,000 tax credit, you will pay $1,000 less in taxes.
+A tax deduction, on the other hand, simply reduces the amount of your taxable income.
+The amount of the tax reduction you receive will depend on your tax bracket.
+For example, if you fall into the 35 percent tax bracket, a $1,000 deduction will save you just $350 in taxes.

-However, itemized tax deductions should not be taken lightly because they can be sizable.
-With the increase in mortgage interest rates, for example, being able to deduct the interest paid on a mortgage can amount to thousands of dollars in savings.
+Do not, however, underestimate the power of tax deductions.
+They can be sizable, and they can add up.
+Especially with skyrocketing mortgage rates, being able to deduct the interest paid on a mortgage can amount to thousands of dollars in savings.